A crossbite is a form of malocclusion (misalignment) that occurs when the upper and lower teeth do not align correctly.

 Common risk factors associated with untreated crossbites include:

 Yes.
 If left untreated, a crossbite can cause jaw issues.
 More specifically, temporomandibular joint dysfunction (TMJ), a disorder that causes dysfunction and pain in the jaw and surrounding muscles that control jaw movement, can form over time.

 If a crossbite is not corrected in early childhood, it is more likely that other dental conditions and jaw issues will develop in adulthood.
 Treatment is still possible for adults, but choices are limited since the jaw and teeth have fully developed.

 Clear aligners have become a common orthodontic treatment for crossbites.
-Invisalign is the most effective, safe, and well-known brand of clear aligners.
-In short, aligners cover the entire biting surfaces of the upper and lower teeth, which allows a tooth in a crossbite to move freely without being affected by the opposing teeth.
+Invisalign is the most effective and well-known brand of clear aligners.
+Aligners cover the entire biting surfaces of the upper and lower teeth, which allows a tooth in a crossbite to move freely without being affected by the opposing teeth.

 Crossbites are relatively common, and braces are capable of treating most cases.
-For example, if only a single tooth is in a crossbite, braces can effectively move the tooth into its correct position without help from additional orthodontic appliances.
+If only a single tooth is in a crossbite, braces can effectively move the tooth into its correct position without help from additional orthodontic appliances.

 If more than one tooth is in a crossbite, a dental expansion appliance or headgear may be used in conjunction with braces.